How Much Does Life Insurance Cost for Canadians?

 Choose term insurance

 Term life insurance usually costs less than permanent insurance.
-This make them a more affordable option for many people in Canada.
+This makes them a more affordable option for many people in Canada.
 If your main goal is to provide financial protection for your loved ones and family during your working years, term insurance may be the most cost-effective option.

 Avoid overinsuring